• Testing Lab

 • BPF/BPAF: present as part of bonded laminates, coated housings, appliance parts, technical textiles, and interior trims (residual levels depend on cure and formulation).

-• n-Hexane: typically not present as an active ingredient in consumer articles; trace residues may occur from processing but tend to dissipate—focus remains on professional/industrial handling.
+• n-hexane: typically not present as an active ingredient in consumer articles; trace residues may occur from processing but tend to dissipate—focus remains on professional/industrial handling.

 5. Article Service Life